 - floor zone: vacuum, sweep or run a dust mop as needed to keep the home looking clean and neat

 Make a zone defense chart and allow those in the house switch zones frequently to ensure that the work is evenly distributed and to help to prevent boredom.
-In addition to the above zones, consider making each person responsible for making their bed and ensuring their bedroom is show-ready at all times.
+In addition to the above zones, consider making each person responsible for making their bed and ensuring their bedroom is always ready for the next showing.

 Add a Countdown Round

-Adding a countdown round to your housekeeping routine will ensure that your Calgary home gets a last minute spruce-up immediately before each showing.
-Institute a plan where everyone spends 15 minutes before prospective buyers arrive doing last minute cleaning and freshening tasks, such as:
+Adding a countdown round to your housekeeping routine will ensure that your home gets a last-minute spruce-up immediately before each showing.
+Institute a plan where everyone spends 15 minutes before prospective buyers arrive doing last-minute cleaning and freshening tasks, such as:

 - wiping fingerprints, spills or crumbs off surfaces

 - picking up any items that have been left out such as toys, snack items, or school bags

 - fluffing up couch pillows and straightening throws

 - opening blinds and turning on lights and turning off TVs and electronics